centrahq/api-documentation/pages/03.fe-development/14.best-practices/19.hybrid-fe-design/docs.md

 ![](fe-hybrid-design.png)

 In short:
 * Shop API builds the shop's backend, the backbone of your front end
-* Checkout API builds the shop's checkout experience, from entering the website to a successful checkout (or at least a Cart Abandonment email)
+* Checkout API builds the shop's checkout experience, from entering the website to a successful checkout (or at least a [Cart Abandonment](/plugins/cartabandonment) email)
+* Centra Webhooks are used to only trigger updates of relevant data

+[notice-box=info]
+In case of a network or application failure, remember to always include a mechanism to completely re-build your middle-ware cache from scratch.
+Use it as a failsafe after unplanned outages, where individual webhooks might have been lost.
+[/notice-box]

 ## The one big thing in common